How to garden organically

 References :

-2. by Lola, on October 21 2008 @ 8:51 am
+October 21, 2008 at 8:51 am

 For most people, going organic is satisfied with avoiding chemicals like bug sprays, and using natural soil enhancements (compost).
 That is not only easy, but a bit cheaper.